blagodarin/yttrium/README.md

 # Yttrium

-Yttrium is (intended to become) a game development toolkit.
+Yttrium is (intended to become) a game development framework.

-Yttrium is being developed in my spare time when I have nothing better to do.
-As a consequence, it is really far from production use, and may never become near to it.
+Yttrium aims to:
+* Be a *modern C++ framework* in terms of API design, software architecture, development tools and coding practices.

+## See also

 * [Build instructions](docs/build.md)
 * [Roadmap](docs/roadmap.md)